- Why Student Research?

 Jessica Link; Mentor Steve Ferrucci (ENG)

-Dominque Dubois will conduct an oral presentation of her research with her mentor Dr. Patty Szczys in Novermber at the International Waterbird Society and CIPAMEX Conference in La Paz, Mexico.
+Dominque Dubois conducted an oral presentation of her research with her mentor Dr. Patty Szczys in Novermber at the International Waterbird Society and CIPAMEX Conference in La Paz, Mexico.
 Her research title ” Genetic Mating System of the Marsh-Nesting Whiskered Tern.”
 The project’s focus is on the genetic parentage of offspring in broods of Whiskered Terns to examine breeding strategies in species that exhibit social monogamy and bi-parental care.

 Mackenzie Fannon (Mentor: Dickson Cunningham, Ph.D.
 EES Department) will be presenting her research “Source parameters of large magnitude subduction zone earthquakes along Oaxaca, Mexico.”
 The project was completed during a summer NSF REU internship.

 Her research will be presented at the American Geophysical Union Annual Conference in San Francisco in December.
 This is the top meeting in the world concerning geophysical research and it attracts a very large international audience.
 It is very rare for undergraduates to present at this week-long meeting which showcases the highest levels of research in the earth and space sciences to attendees of up to 15,000 from around the world.

 Miles Wilkerson will present his research titled: “Nunca Olvide: Reframing Historical Discourse on Cuban Exile Terrorism” at the New England Historical Association Fall Conference on October 18th.
 Mentored by Professor Joan Meznar, the project presents the history and effects of terrorist acts perfromed by Cuba’s right-wing exiles from 1959-1976.
 It specifically explores the effects this terrorism had on Cuba’s governmentality and the creation of a police state on the island.